 All of Cisco's manufacturing is carried out by contract manufacturers.
 Independent third-party contractors make printed-circuit boards, conduct in-circuit testing, make product repairs, and assemble products.

 While the Americas is Cisco's largest market, accounting for some 60% of its sales, about half its employees reside outside of the US.
 European customers generate 25% of revenue and the Asia/Pacific region supplies about 15%.

 Cisco's headquarters is in San Jose, California.
-It also has headquarters in Amsterdam and Singapore.
-Cisco has a Globalization Centre East campus in Bangalore, India.
+It also has regional headquarters in Amsterdam and Singapore.
+Cisco has a Globalization Center East campus in Bangalore, India.
 The company has other significant operations in Belgium, China, France, Germany, India, Israel, Italy, Japan, Norway, and the UK.